ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

 As mentioned before, in the case of boostrap customization, the script runs on all nodes.
 You need to specify a target only when you run:

 - An adhoc customization
 - Or when you need to rerun a bootstrap customization script

-The target can be one of the following four types
+The target can be one of the following four types:

 - `all`: runs the customization on all nodes of the cluster, including management, compute and task nodes
 - `task`: runs the customization on all task nodes
 - `data`: runs the customization on all compute nodes
 - `management2` or `management3` (the `management-slave1` or `management-slave2` nodes are deprecated): runs on the management2 or management3 node as specified.
 You may need this for configuring Ambari parameters as give in the example section.
 - A comma separated list of fully qualified node names: This runs on the given list of nodes only.

 If the target is multiple nodes, the customization scripts are executed in parallel.